lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say_checklist.md

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/learning_objectives.png" height = "90" width = "90" style ="display: inline-block"/>

 ## Learning Objectives for Session 2
-1. Describe the decisions your team made in producing your team data table.
+1. Describe the decisions your team made in producing your team data.
 2. Test out whether your expectations about team historical trends are displayed in the "viz" tabs.
 3. Apply your clinical expertise to identify new information about a team patient in the "data" tabs.